daviddao/awful-ai/README.md

 > These open-source projects try to spur discourse, offer protection or awareness to awful AI

+[BLM Privacy](http://blm.stanford.edu/) - AI facial recognition models can recognize blurred faces and is used by authorities to arrest protesters.
+BLM Privacy tries to discourage people from trying to recognize or reconstruct pixelated faces by masking people with an opaque mask. [[code](https://github.com/StanfordMLGroup/blm)]

 [AdNauseam](https://adnauseam.io/) - AdNauseam is a lightweight browser extension to fight back against tracking by advertising networks.
 It works like an ad-blocker (it is built atop uBlock-Origin) to silently simulate clicks on each blocked ad, confusing trackers as to one's real interests. [[code](https://github.com/dhowe/AdNauseam)]

 [Snopes.com](https://www.snopes.com/) - The Snopes.com website was founded by David Mikkelson, a project begun in 1994 and has since grown into the oldest and largest fact-checking site on the Internet, one widely regarded by journalists, folklorists, and laypersons alike as one of the world’s essential resources.